Exceptionally Dull Weirdos

-The article I'm responding to can be read on the Daily Telegraph blog at this address:
+The article I'm responding to can be read on the Daily Telegraph blog.

 The Government wants to teach all children how to code.
 Here's why it's a stupid idea.